Position: Alternative Break Site Leader

 Read more about the DSDA here: http://students.georgiasouthern.edu/LeadServe/agencyinformation/#DSDA

-Help an Adult get their GED The EAGLES (Enhancing Adult Georgians’ Life and Education Skills) Tutoring Program is seeking tutors in reading, writing, math, science and social studies.
+Become an EAGLES Tutor – Help Adults Earn Their GED The EAGLES (Enhancing Adult Georgians’ Life and Education Skills) Tutoring Program is seeking tutors in reading, writing, math, science and social studies.
 Georgia Southern students will be paired with an adult student from the community seeking to improve his/her basic academic skills in preparation for the GED.
-Tutoring sessions will be held every Friday from 9am-12pm in the College of Education beginning September 12, 2014.
-No tutoring experience is necessary.
-Volunteers must be least 18 years of age and preferably able to commit to 1 to 3 hoursper week for the course of the semester.
+Tutoring sessions will be held every Friday from 9am-12pm in the College of Education beginning February 13, 2015.
+No tutoring experience is necessary, as online tutor training will be provided.
+Volunteers must be least 18 years of age and preferably able to commit to 1 to 3 hours per week for the course of the semester.
 If you are interested in this learning more about this opportunity, contact Dr. Amelia Davis @ email@example.com or 478-0201.

 Goodwill Job Connection Volunteers are needed Monday-Friday each week at the Goodwill Job Connection center.
 Georgia Southern students are a great help reviewing resumes, assisting applicants with online job searches and applications, and providing one-on-one tutoring for ESOL and GED classes.
 9:00 – 6:00 each day, and weekly evening classes.
 Please call for details: Edgar Alamo, 912.667.6677.